schmitech/chat-widget/README.md

       },
       suggestedQuestions: [
         {
-          text: "How can you help me?",
+          text: "How can you help me?",  // Display text (truncated based on maxSuggestedQuestionLength)
-          query: "What can you do?"
+          query: "What can you do?"      // Query sent to API (truncated based on maxSuggestedQuestionQueryLength) },
-        },
         {
-          text: "Contact support",
+          text: "Contact support",       // Display text
-          query: "How do I contact support?"
+          query: "How do I contact support?" // Query sent to API }
-        }
       ],
+      // Optional: Customize length limits for suggested questions
+      maxSuggestedQuestionLength: 60,      // Display length limit (default: 50)
+      maxSuggestedQuestionQueryLength: 300, // Query length limit (default: 200)
       theme: {
         primary: '#4f46e5',
         secondary: '#7c3aed',